vsch/idea-multimarkdown/README.md

 Bug and compatibility fixes you can find in [Version Notes].

+* Fix: style changes are now highlighted to properly reflect the last change, not whole document reformat changes
 * Add: **[GitLab Flavoured Markdown](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/user/markdown.md)** extensions
   * Math inline using ```$``$``` and fenced code blocks with info of `math` using [Katex](https://github.com/Khan/KaTeX)